Public cohort data → Full methodology → Audit log →

 and don't retain it after the request

-Quality tracked against blind-judged equivalence scores, fewer tokens when we can
+Quality tracked against blind-judged equivalence scores.
+Fewer tokens when we can; your original prompt when we can't.

 xAI users: the OpenAI SDK already works — same env var, your Grok API key.
 Gemini users: pass http_options={"base_url":"https://api.ordica.ai/gemini"} to the google-genai client, or contact us for deeper integration support.